cspark0610/recruting-system-nodejs/README.md

 ## How to use

+First, make sure you have MongoDB installed on your system.
+If you do not have it, [click here](https://www.mongodb.com/try/download/community) to download it.

+Then, follow the below steps:

-- Download the repo and install the dependencies
+- Download the repo and run the command `npm install` to install all the dependencies needed.
 - Create a `.env` file with the following variables:

 ```bash